SJSU272LabS17/Project-Team-19/README.md

-1)	Help car insurance companies and transformation network companies identify risky and cautious drivers
+**1)	Help car insurance companies and transformation network companies identify risky and cautious drivers**

 The total number of automobile accidents and fatalities has been on the increase in most States.
 If a person has had many accidents in the past, car insurance companies and transformation network companies (like Uber, Lyft etc.,) logically assume that the person is likely to have more accidents in the future.
 For this reason, these companies use the driving record to calculate their risk profile.
 Our solution aims to look at the below data points and identify the risky and cautious auto drivers.